mavryk-network/mavryk-protocol/src/lib_proxy/README_LIGHT.md

   that enough endpoints provide merkle trees that agree with the local data tree.

-## `octez-node` new RPC: `merkle_tree`
+## `mavkit-node` new RPC: `merkle_tree`

 For the light mode,
-`octez-node` is augmented with a new RPC whose syntax is `/chains/<chain_id>/blocks/<block_id>/context/merkle_tree/<path_in_context>?holey=[yes|no]`.
+`mavkit-node` is augmented with a new RPC whose syntax is `/chains/<chain_id>/blocks/<block_id>/context/merkle_tree/<path_in_context>?holey=[yes|no]`.
 For example, to retrieve the merkle tree of `contracts/global_counter`, one should do:

 ```
-octez-client rpc get /chains/main/blocks/head/context/merkle_tree/contracts/global_counter
+mavkit-client rpc get /chains/main/blocks/head/context/merkle_tree/contracts/global_counter
 ```

 Here's the RPC's output: